-Ron Krit has been personal training clients for over 10 years!
-His philosophy centers on making fitness fun so you look forward to working out and getting healthy.
-He has trained people of all ages and ability levels.
-He specializes in bootcamps and pre/postnatal training.
-He educates clients on proper exercise form, portion control, cardio, weight training, stretching and massage.
-Ron has given seminars on fitness, healthy cooking, and self-defense.
+Ron Krit has been giving seminars, training clients, and writing about fitness for over 15 years!
+His philosophy centers on making fitness fun so that you look forward to working out and getting healthy.
+Ron has trained 4-year-olds up to 90-year-olds, of all ability levels.
+He's run bootcamps, pre/postnatal fitness classes, and corporate wellness workshops and gives seminars on fitness, healthy cooking, and self-defense.
+He educates clients on proper exercise form, portion control, cardio, weight-training, stretching and massage.
 He is a certified personal trainer through the International Sports and Science Association.
-Fit With Krit, A Lifestyle Approach to Health.
-When he’s not at the gym, you can find Ron in the Legacies and Endowment department of JUF.
-He lives with his wife in Chicago.
+During the day, Ron works at JUF, where he markets endowment vehicles.
+He lives with his wife and sons in Highland Park.

 ARTICLES BY THIS AUTHOR

 Remember when you were ten, you didn’t need a low carb diet, points or a personal trainer—you simply played.
 You didn’t go to a group fitness class for spinning or weights, you didn’t even have a membership, but you worked out.
 Whether you were riding bikes, shooting hoops or just playing tag, you were exercising.

 Gluttony hides in a Corner Bakery Salad with 61 grams of fat (yes, a salad), or a Panera chicken sandwich with 1,000 calories.
 You could eat almost two nasty Big Macs instead of one Panera sandwich.
 Now if you think your fancy meal at a steak house is better, you’re wrong.
 Most restaurants don’t even list calories, fat, sodium, fiber...because if you knew how much fat was in your steak and potatoes, you might never dine out.